 Which dog food do I recommend?

-The Dog Food Advisor “highly recommends” Kirkland Premium Puppy Food (from Costco) with a 4.5 of 5 star rating.
-You may read the review here at Kirkland Dog Food Review Don’t be misled by name brands or automatically equate “expensive” with “high quality.”
+The Dog Food Advisor “highly recommends” Nature’s Domain Grain-free Puppy Food (from Costco) with a 4.5 of 5 star rating.
+And we also add Nature’s Domain canned food, which has a 5 star rating- you can read the review here.
+Don’t be misled by name brands or automatically equate “expensive” with “high quality.”
 I strongly recommend checking the reviews for any dog food you are considering- even prescription food from your vet.

 As a breeder, I have received multiple calls from dog food companies who have browsed my website requesting me to be a vendor for their dog food.
 They tell me I can “make money every month from every new owner who purchases their food.”
 I tell them I would never promote an average quality, expensive dog food over Kirkland’s above-average quality, economical dog food.
 One reason I am putting this information on my website is to deter dog food companies from contacting me.
 Beware of breeders promoting online-order dog foods to receive commissions from your purchases.
 They tie a “nutritional program” to the health guarantee, requiring you to feed a particular food or the guarantee is void.
 Often, the dog food they promote isn’t even the food they would feed their dogs!

 Bichons enjoy many foods as a nutritious addition to their everyday kibble.
 My bichons love to munch fresh carrots each morning.
 Their daily vitamin is a tasty treat- I use Doc Roys Daily Care Canine from Revival Animal Health.
 You can find them here.
 I have compared the ingredients in these vitamins to several other brands and these come out on top.
 Plus, my Bichons love them!!